proyecto26/TheJobInterviewGuide/SALARY_NEGOTIATION.md

 > **I need a number to fill a form:** Just put a dollar so we could circle back to that later.

-> I am seeking a base pay of $XX,XXX **(HIGHER END OF YOUR RANGE)**, but I can be flexible depending on the benefits and any incentives you may offer.
+> I am seeking a base pay of $XX,XXX **(HIGHER END OF YOUR RANGE)**, but I can be flexible depending on the benefits and any incentives you may offer, please let me know if that salary range works for you.

 > Based on my research and the information you have provided, I believe that a salary in the range of $XX,XXX to $XX,XXX with [# of weeks of] paid vacation, [other benefits important to you which have been stated as included], and your other benefits would be appropriate.